-- 1. As a guarantee of the faithful performance of this Contract, Purchaser shall furnish a bond, with sufficient sureties, to the State in an amount equal to the potential loss to the State in the event of Purchaser's breach or default under the terms of this Contract as determined by the Administrator (§ 77-5-202 (a), MCA).
+- 1. As a guarantee of the faithful performance of this Contract, Purchaser shall furnish a bond, with sufficient sureties, to the State in an amount equal to the potential loss to the State in the event of Purchaser's breach or default under the terms of this Contract as determined by the Administrator.
 The performance bond may be in cash, bond, irrevocable letter of credit, or certificate of deposit with sufficient sureties.
-A letter of credit must be automatically renewable without amendment for the term of the contract.
-The performance bond the Purchaser must submit for this contract is shown in Table 1. - 2.
+A letter of credit must be automatically renewable without amendment for the term of the Contract.
+The bond shall not be less than five percent (5%) of the estimated value of the timber sold.
+The performance bond the Purchaser must submit for this Contract is shown in Table 1. - 2.
 Upon full performance of the terms of the Contract, the State shall release the performance bond. - 3.
 Upon substantial performance of the terms of the Contract, the Administrator may release a portion of the performance bond not needed to compensate the State for any remaining timber to be removed or any other losses that may be suffered by the State due to breach of Contract by the Purchaser.
-The bond shall not be reduced to less than five percent (5%) of the estimated value of the timber sold. - B. PAYMENTS: The Purchaser agrees to make payments to the Treasurer of the State of Montana as follows: - 1.
+The bond shall not be reduced to less than five percent (5%) of the estimated value of the total Contract volume. - B. PAYMENTS: The Purchaser agrees to make payments to the Treasurer of the State of Montana as follows: - 1.
 ADVANCE STUMPAGE PAYMENTS: The Purchaser is required to pay for all timber in advance of cutting at the rates shown in Table 1.
 Advance stumpage payments will be held by the State to cover the Purchaser's estimated timber cutting for at least six (6) weeks of operations.
-Advance
+Advance stumpage payments may be reduced just before completion of the sale or when cutting requirements are to be suspended for at least 3 months.
+Advance stumpage payments may be in cash, bond, irrevocable letter of credit, or certificate of deposit with sufficient sureties.